-Should a student fail to meet the standards or spirit of this handbook and it becomes necessary to impose disciplinary action, the remedies will be used:
+Should a student fail to meet the standards or spirit of this handbook and it becomes necessary to impose disciplinary action, the remedies

-- Corrective Measure: The failure of a student to meet a standard or the intent of a standard may be brought to the attention of the student by faculty, staff, or peers.
-The goal of a corrective measure is for the student to recognize his or her failure to meet the standard, to take immediate action to meet the standard, and to agree to comply with the standard in the future.
-This remedy is commonly warranted when dealing with Level 1 violations. - Restorative Action Plan: A student who does not meet the standards of this handbook following the correction measure, or a student whose failure indicates a lack of biblical integrity or character will be required to meet with the Director of Students, Dean of Academics, and/or President.
+- Restorative Action Plan: A student who does not meet the standards of this handbook following the correction measure, or a student whose failure indicates a lack of biblical integrity or character will be required to meet with the Director of Students, Academic Director, and/or President.
 The purpose of this meeting is to develop a restorative action plan to resolve the issue and help the student grow and develop in integrity and character.
 Restorative action may include specific task assignments, restrictions, prohibitions, accountability meetings, and/or limited-term suspension.
 This remedy is commonly warranted when dealing with Level 2 violations.
-If the student does not agree to the restorative action plan, or if the student fails to meet the objectives and specific goals of the restorative action plan, the student progresses to the next step in the Disciplinary Policy. - Voluntary Withdrawal: A student's failure to meet the objectives and specific goals specified in the restorative action plan will be reviewed by the Director of Students, Dean of Academics, and/or President.
+If the student does not agree to the restorative action plan, or if the student fails to meet the objectives and specific goals of the restorative action plan, the student progresses to the next step in the Disciplinary Policy. - Voluntary Withdrawal: A student's failure to meet the objectives and specific goals specified in the restorative action plan will be reviewed by the Director of Students, Academic Director, and/or President.
 If the student believes that he or she could be best served by returning to his or her home church, the student may make a request to the OU administration to voluntarily withdraw from OU.
 This cooperative decision by the involved student and the OU administration has the goal of returning the student to the pastoral care of the local church for restoration.
 Consequently, the OU will discuss the matter with the student's pastor as a condition of the withdrawal.
 At the time of this voluntary withdrawal, the OU administration will define specific administrative requirements that must be fulfilled for the readmission of the student to OU.
-Documentation of this voluntary withdrawal and the requirements for readmission will be placed in the student's file. - Suspension: A failure by a student to meet the objectives and specific goals specified in a restorative action plan or other corrective measure will be reviewed by the Director of Students, Dean of Academics, and/or President.
+Documentation of this voluntary withdrawal and the requirements for readmission will be placed in the student's file. - Suspension: A failure by a student to meet the objectives and specific goals specified in a restorative action plan or other corrective measure will be reviewed by the Director of Students, Academic Director, and/or President.
 The administrators will consider suspending the student from OU.
 Suspension is the involuntary separation of a student from the OU for a specific amount of time.
 If suspension for one or more semesters is deemed necessary, the student will receive a failing grade (W/F) in all classes in which he or she is enrolled, and the OU administration will define specific administrative requirements that must be fulfilled for the readmission of the student to OU.
 Documentation of this suspension and the requirements for readmission will be placed in the student's file.
-During suspension the Director of Students may suspend a student's access to the Residence Hall, apartments, campus community, or may, in cooperation with the Dean of Academics, suspend a student's access to faculty members and the classrooms.
+During suspension the Director of Students may suspend a student's access to the Residence Hall, apartments, campus community, or may, in cooperation with the Academic Director, suspend a student's access to faculty members and the classrooms.